emberjs/website/source/blog/2018-04-22-ember-learning-update.md

 - External Evangelism (tech group outreach, podcast & blog collaboration)
 - Traditional Marketing (Blog, Ember Doctrine, Why Ember, Testimonials)

 There's more to this list, but we hope this gives everyone a good idea of the direction we are heading.
-The Ember Learning Team meets every Thursday at 1pm EST. Meeting details are in the topic of the #team-learning channel on Slack- we invite you to join us!
+The Ember Learning Team meets every Thursday at 1pm EST. Meeting details are in the topic of the [#team-learning channel](https://embercommunity.slack.com/messages/C04KG57CF/) on Slack - we invite you to join us!